No items found.

 • Documentaries

 Readers are (generally) not too bothered about exact dates, statistics, and other facts and figures from textbooks.
-But if one character makes relevant pop culture references, if they buy a certain brand of beans, if they recognise a distinctive smell… These make your setting and characters sparkle.
-Take a look in their imaginary refrigerator.
-(Think of a friend's refrigerator.
-What does it say about them and their life?)
-How about your character's bathroom cabinet?
-Snoop around your character's hidden life.
+But if one character makes relevant pop culture references, if they buy a certain brand of beans, if they recognize a distinctive smell...
+These make your setting and characters sparkle.

-A top tip from our founder is to look for old editorial photos of the homes of famous people and look at what they have in their living rooms in the photo features.
+A top tip from our founder, Louise Dean, is to look for old editorial photos of the homes of famous people and look at what they have in their living rooms in the photo features.
 You can do the same with TV documentaries.
-Locate your character in time and place then hang out through media in places that fit the bill.
+Locate your character in time and place, then hang out through media in places that fit the bill.

 Writing representatively

-More often than not, these writers don’t intend harm, and aren’t writing stories fuelled by prejudice or vindictiveness.
+More often than not, these writers don’t intend harm and aren’t writing stories fueled by prejudice or vindictiveness.

 Essentially, you can write with the best intentions, and still cause harm.
 That’s what we want to help you avoid!